vitiral/notes/semaphores/notes.md

     fork[left(i)].signal()
 ```

+We can improve this even further -- we know that the only fork that can be
+potentially

 Another solution is to limit the number of philosophers to 4, but you COULD
 have only one philosopher eating (2 are guaranteed to eat in this solution).